Annual 4-day End to End – Waterfall Badge

-The annual Iroquoia Club End to End consists of four hikes over two weekends and will take place over the first and second weekends after Thanksgiving each year.
+The annual Iroquoia Club End to End event consists of four hikes over two weekends and will take place in the fall each year.
 The section is approximately 122.5 km. long and each hike averages 30 km. or more with one being 27.2.
-This is a challenging, but richly rewarding series of hikes.
+This is a very challenging, but richly rewarding series of hikes.
 Volunteers will be at “check points” with water and snacks along the way.
-The hike will be completed independently and at your own pace, which means there is no official hike leader and you need to understand the blazes marking the trail.
+There is no official hike leader, hikers must understand and follow the trail blazes.
+Hikers must be able to finish each hike by 5pm (approximately 9 hours per day)

 To receive a badge, you are required to hike the entire Iroquoia Section from Forty Mile Creek in Grimsby to the bottom of Kelso Conservation Area In Milton.
 Keep a record of the days you hiked, the start and end points, and any other details you wish to add.